yougov/mongo-connector/README.markdown

 ### Advanced nested objects filtering

-If you want to send attributes matching advanced filtering conditions, you can use:
+If you want to send a `<ATTRIBUTE_NAME>` attribute matching advanced filtering conditions, you can use:

       {
         "<ATTRIBUTE_NAME>": { "_all_" : "or", "neg": "_$ < 0", "pos": "_$ > 0"}